Who can use Shared Lives

 • a mental health condition

-• support needs due to age
+• support or care needs due to age

 • a physical disability